 How would you deal with an employee whose bad behaviour at work would normally justify disciplinary action, but whose actions might be explained by medication being taken for a health condition?
-And how would you manage the workload of an employee with a job involving complex tasks who suffers from an illness that leads to a serious neurological disorder?
+How would you manage the workload of an employee with a job involving complex tasks who suffers from an illness that leads to a serious neurological disorder?
 And would you make any adjustments to a bonus scheme that excluded employees who had received a formal warning for sickness absence from receiving a bonus payment?

-These are the issues that two employers faced in employment tribunal decisions decided under the new provisions on “discrimination arising from disability” under the Equality Act 2010.
+These are the issues that three employers faced in employment tribunal decisions decided under the relatively new provisions on “discrimination arising from disability” under the Equality Act 2010.
 See what the employers got right and where they went wrong by comparing the tribunal judgments and one Employment Appeal Tribunal decision: two successful claims and one that the employer was able to defend.

 Section 15 of the Equality Act 2010 makes it unlawful for an employer to treat an employee unfavourably because of something “arising in consequence of” his or her disability where the employer knows, or could reasonably be expected to know, that the employee has a disability.
 There is no requirement for a comparator.

 An employer can successfully defend a claim if it can justify the unfavourable treatment on the basis that it was a proportionate means of achieving a legitimate aim.

 NHS trust dismisses paramedic suspected of stealing anaesthetic gas from ambulance station

 McGraw v London Ambulance Service NHS Trust ET/3301865/11